 - Recruitment purposes.

-Engineers Canada does not otherwise sell, trade, barter, exchange or disclose for consideration any personal information that it obtains.
+Engineers Canada will not sell, trade, barter, exchange or disclose for consideration any personal information that it obtains.

 III.
 LIMITS ON THE COLLECTION OF INFORMATION

-Engineers Canada collects only the amount and type of information that is necessary for the identified purpose, and will do so only by fair and lawful means.
+Engineers Canada collects only the amount and type of information that is necessary for an identified purpose, and will do so only by fair and lawful means.

 IV.
 LIMITS ON THE USE AND DISCLOSURE OF INFORMATION

-In the limited circumstances where Engineers Canada requires access to personal information in the course of providing regulatory support, the duty to obtain consent rests with the individual at the point of collection, such that additional consent will not be obtained by Engineers Canada.
+In the limited circumstances where Engineers Canada requires access to personal information in the course of providing regulatory support, the duty to obtain consent rests with the regulators’ employee at the point of collection, such that additional consent will not be obtained by Engineers Canada.

-An individual can refuse to consent to the collection, use or disclosure by Engineers Canada of their personal information, or they may withdraw their consent at any time by providing reasonable notice, provided that the refusal or withdrawal does not limit Engineers Canada’s ability to provide services, comply with applicable law with respect to the personal information in its possession or otherwise limit any rights it has under this Policy or any documents that have been executed and delivered in connection with this Policy.
+An individual can refuse to consent to the collection, use or disclosure by Engineers Canada of their personal information, or they may withdraw their consent at any time by providing reasonable notice.
 In certain cases, the refusal or withdrawal of consent may limit the individual’s eligibility in Engineers Canada services, products or programs.

 Accurate information is vital to Engineers Canada’s ability to provide high quality services.
 To this end, Engineers Canada strives to keep personal information as accurate, complete and up-to-date as possible, taking into account its use and the interests of the individual to whom the information relates.

 In certain cases, Engineers Canada may contact individuals who have provided their personal information in order to verify the accuracy of the information.
-Otherwise, individuals are encouraged to inform Engineers Canada, promptly, if there are any changes to their personal information.
+Otherwise, individuals should be encouraged to inform Engineers Canada, promptly, if there are any changes to their personal information.